 However, Clementine Paddleford, writing for Gourmet magazine much earlier, in 1951, not only credits it to a Jacques Makowsky, but provides evidence that they were on the market well before 1965:

 “The new Rock Cornish game hen is an Eastern production.
-The broad breasts are plumply rounded, the meat finely grained, the flavor combining the sweetness and gamincss of the grouse with the while meat of the finest milk-fed poussin.
+The broad breasts are plumply rounded, the meat finely grained, the flavor combining the sweetness and gaminess of the grouse with the while meat of the finest milk-fed poussin.
 Jacques Makowsky of Pomfret Center, Connecticut, is owner of Idlewild Farm and producer of this butter-ball creation.
 The diet for these ‘fancy feathers’ starts with a game-bird feed to which is added ground acorns and berries to give the sweet flavor.
 Fish is never included in the mix.
 The birds, selling in sizes of 1 to 1 ¼ pounds, are notable for small bones and broad breasts and a slight gaminess to the taste.
 Some twenty restaurants from Boston to New Orleans feature the new breed.” — Paddleford, Clementine (1898 – 1967).
 Food Flashes Column.
 Gourmet Magazine.
 June 1951.
-[Ed.
-Jacques’ wife, Alphonsine Makowsky, appears to have been an equal partner in the development and ensuing business.]

 Sources

 Doyle, Jim.
-Te Makowsky — original breeder of the Rock Cornish game hen.
-San Franisco, California: San Francisco Chronicle.
+Therese Makowsky — original breeder of the Rock Cornish game hen.
+San Francisco, California: San Francisco Chronicle.
 1 December 2005.